 Communication between public procurement professionals and vendors is imperative and encouraged.
 However, steps must be taken to maintain a fair opportunity to compete for all vendors and avoid any appearance of favoritism.
-Agency personnel must be mindful that one-on-one communications with vendors occurring prior to contract award are subject to enhanced scrutiny due to the importance of maintaining a "level playing field" among all eligible vendors during competitive procurements.
-If there is any doubt about appropriate communications with vendors, consult with The Office of General Counsel.
+THECB personnel must be mindful that one-on-one communications with vendors occurring prior to contract award are subject to enhanced scrutiny due to the importance of maintaining a "level playing field" among all eligible vendors during competitive procurements.
+THECB's vendor communication guidelines are below.
+For any communications outside the parameters of this guidance, please contact the Office of General Counsel for further counsel.